yazz/VisualJS/README.md

             (h2 nil "Coils")
             "Build webapps with Neo4j"))

-4) press press Ctrl-Alt-Enter and the view should swap out the whole page with the text "Hello world" in the web browser
+4) press press Ctrl-Alt-Enter and the view should swap out the whole page with the text "Hello world" in the web browser, no browser reload required!

+We actually cheated in the above example as we edited the Coils framework itself, but it was just to get you to make a change as fast as possible.
+In an actual applicaiton we would ask you to make another file for your own GUI components

 Adding debuggable elements to the page